GriShafir/archiredst/README.md

 I chose GitHub because of how easy it is to download versions for the map and "preserve" history of the map.

 # What can I do in ArchiRedst?
 Well...
 You can do anything you want!
-You can even open a server with this map.